vmware-archive/gp-r/HomePage.md

 Create a directory (say on your laptop) where you will store the code and scripts needed to push your shiny app to CF.  As described earlier, this directory (i.e. the App directory) will contain:
 * a subdirectory containing your Shiny code
 * init.r file in the root folder
-* startscript.r file in the root folder
+* startscript.R file in the root folder
 * manifest.yml file in the root folder

 #### Shiny Code